 After gaining skills and experience, you may qualify for a midlevel management position such as general manager, regional manager, division manager, or branch manager.
 While companies often look to promote individuals within the company to midlevel managers, they can also hire qualified professionals from outside of the company.
 If you have management experience as a midlevel employee, your experience, skill set, and recommendations can help qualify you for a job outside of your current industry.

 If you want to work toward becoming a top-level manager or C-suite executive, experience and skills alone may not be enough to qualify you for the position.
-You may want to think about going back to college to earn a Master of Business Administration (MBA) or another advanced degree to have a competitive edge when seeking the role of chief financial officer (CFO), chief information officer (CIO), president, vice president, chief operating officer (COO), or chief executive officer (CEO).
+You may want to think about going back to college to earn an online Master of Business Administration (MBA) or another advanced degree to have a competitive edge when seeking the role of chief financial officer (CFO), chief information officer (CIO), president, vice president, chief operating officer (COO), or chief executive officer (CEO).

 Advancing a Career in Healthcare